MDIL-SNU/SevenNet/README.md

 ## Usage

 ### SevenNet-0
-SevenNet-0 is a pre-trained SevenNet potential on the [`Material Project dataset of M3GNet`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
-You can try SevenNet-0 to your application without training.
-If the accuracy is unsatisfactory, it can be fine-tuned with SeveNnet.
+SevenNet-0 is a general-purpose interatomic potential trained on the [`Material Project dataset of M3GNet`](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
+You can try SevenNet-0 to your application without any training.
+If the accuracy was unsatisfactory, SevenNet-0 can be [fine-tuned](#Training).

 Checkpoint of SevenNet-0 (for use in ASE or fine-tuning) and deployed potentials (for LAMMPS) are located in `{path_to_SevenNet}/pretrained_potentials/SevenNet_0`.